Miscarriage: Symptoms, Causes & Getting Pregnant Again

 Types of miscarriage

-A miscarriage can be classified by types in accordance with cervical characteristics and expulsion of uterine content.
-It can be complete, incomplete or missed.
+A miscarriage can be classified by types that depend on the characteristics of the cervix and the expulsion of uterine content (which can be complete, incomplete or missed).

 The main types of miscarriage are: